LiamHz/liamhz.github.io/md-cooking/butterless-butter-chicken.md

 ---
-title: Butterless Butter Chicken
+title: "Butterless Butter Chicken"
----

-# Butterless Butter Chicken
+author: "Liam Hinzman"
+date: "2020-07-22"
+url: "butterless-butter-chicken"
+img: "img/cooking/butterless-butter-chicken.jpg"
+...

 <div class="recipe-image">
 ![](../img/cooking/butterless-butter-chicken.jpg)
 </div>

 A surprisingly easy butter chicken recipe (without butter!) as taught to me by my friend's Pakistani mom.

+Several of my college friends have said that this is the best chicken dish they've ever had.

 ## Ingredients
-_For 6 servings_ \
+_For 6 servings_\
 _See "Notes" section for items with a \*_

 - 2 pounds of chicken